 These are the principles that will guide the innovation activities and underpin the investment strategy of the IP-Foundation.
 They are based on the conviction that the transition to a more resilient economy must inevitably be led by well governed businesses strategically managing their social and environmental impacts.

-From the outset a Foundation Innovation Partnership will bring together Stakeholders seeking solutions and Entrepreneurs with great ideas for solutions.
-Consequently, the Innovation Pipeline is established by exploring with key stakeholders the value of the ideas introduced by Entrepreneurs and Innovators, and also by launching Themed innovation challenges in response to clearly defined problems.
+From the outset an Innovation Partnership brings together Stakeholders seeking solutions and Entrepreneurs with great ideas for solutions.
+Consequently, the Innovation Pipeline is established by exploring with key stakeholders the value of ideas introduced by Entrepreneurs and Innovators, and also by launching Themed innovation challenges in response to clearly defined problems.

-Right from the start the Foundation’s Innovation system is focused on building partnerships around potential solutions.
-This will be achieved through structured stakeholder engagement aimed at clarifying ‘needs’ with regional stakeholders and world class clients, and identifying innovative ideas and business models that they would consider supporting.
-The pre-incubation Explore phase results in the best ideas being selected based on a plausible business case, and with the support of innovation partners keen to see the solution succeed, a burgeoning Venture enters the incubation process.
+Right from the start the approach is focused on building partnerships around potential solutions.
+This is achieved through structured stakeholder engagement aimed at clarifying ‘needs‘ with regional stakeholders and world class clients, and exploring innovative ideas and business models with Entrepreneurs and Innovators.
+This pre-incubation Explore phase aims to bind problem solvers to stakeholders searching for solutions.
+The best ideas are selected based on a plausible business case and with the support of stakeholders keen to see the solution succeed, a burgeoning Venture enters the incubation process.

-The Innovation Partnership will be operated as a not-for-profit and the ‘Catalyst Fund’ is used to finance the resources needed to incubate new Ventures.
+The Innovation Partnership will be operated as a not-for-profit and funds raised are used to finance the resources needed to incubate new Ventures.
 The cost of incubation is added to the balance sheet of each Venture and on Exit, this expenditure is recovered as either debt, equity or a blend of both.
 Financial sustainability is reached as the number of successful Ventures grows.

 Throughout the incubation process, the Innovation Partnership’s key stakeholders have an opportunity to evaluate the investment potential of emerging Ventures and for those that successfully exit the incubation process, priority is given to them when sourcing Series A funding.

-A Foundation Innovation Partnership governance structure will include a board of Trustees and management team supported by a non executive Steering Committee and Investment Panel.
+The governance structure of an Innovation Partnership includes a board of Trustees and a management team supported by a non executive Steering Committee and Investment Panel.
 The management team reports to the board of Trustees, which has overall responsibility for the culture and activities of the Innovation Partnership.
 An Innovation Partnership is a subsidiary of the IP-Foundation and the board of Trustees is appointed by the IP-Foundation.

-The Steering Committee is formed to represent the key stakeholders and an Investment Panel is established to represent sponsors of the Foundation’s ‘Catalyst Fund’.
+The Steering Committee is formed to represent the key stakeholders and an Investment Panel is established to represent the Innovation Partnership’s financial sponsors.
 The role of the Steering Committee is to clarify the aims of the Innovation Partnership, whereas the role of the Investment Panel is to approve the use of its financial resources.
 Members of the Steering Committee and the Investment Panel also provide high level support to the management team.

 Guided by the Steering Committee and the Investment Panel, the management team implements the innovation strategy for the Innovation Partnership.
 The innovation strategy, developed by the IP-Foundation, is designed to achieve the aims of the Innovation Partnership as set out by the Steering Committee.
 The innovation strategy will include launching Thematic challenges to explore problematic areas of strategic interest to committee members as well as identifying and incubating prospective solutions approved by the Investment Panel.
 The IP-Foundation will augment the services needed by the management team to implement the innovation strategy.

 The IP-Foundation is seeking advocacy and critical review from stakeholders interested in finding out more about the IP-Foundation and its mission to create new Ventures with values-driven innovation at their heart.
-This site has been developed to explain to site visitors, the purpose, activities and motivation for establishing Innovation Partnerships with stakeholders striving to reduce the Environmental impact of creating value for Society.
+This site has been developed to explain to site visitors, the purpose, activities and motivation for establishing Innovation Partnerships.

 We welcome your feedback and request comments be sent to email@example.com.
 Alternatively you can send a message using the adjacent Contact Form.